mdavis-xyz/mdavis.xyz/pages/voting/content.md

 The sky did not fall.
 Parliament steers the nation on a time-scale of years, so waiting hours or even weeks for a count is not of great consequence.

 As mentioned earlier, voting machines are *expensive*.
-Paper is cheap, and vote counters work for free.
+In the 2016 Australian federal election, distrust in the vote scanning machines resulted in a manual recount, at a cost of $8.6 million.
+That is [*less*](https://www.sbs.com.au/news/damning-report-finds-aec-bungled-security-in-2016-election-costing-millions) than the cost of merely *transporting* the ballots to the digital scanning centres ($8.7 million).
+The cost of designing and building the digital scanning system was $27 million.
 So cost reduction is an invalid motivation for digital voting.

 Another motivation for online voting is convenience for voters.